rabuhr/LaxCheck/README.md

 # LaxCheck
 ML/Ai Lacrosse Head Identification System with ML + Market Analysis

-For hosting your LacrosseCheck ZIP file while you're away, here are the best free website builders that work well with existing projects:
+For hosting your LacrosseCheck ZIP file here are the best free website builders that work well with existing projects:

 Top Recommendations
 1. Netlify (Best Overall)